Claim your freebie!

 Still scares me

 I decided to try another couple of matched bets, even though it was still scaring me senseless!
 I made another £47.65, taking my matched betting total for the month to £122.89 and my total savings for the month to £727.11.
-I intend to keep doing this, but I definitely need to build my confidence with it, because it doesn’t do my heart any good!
+Although I made a little money from this, I do not intend to keep doing this, because it doesn't do my heart any good!

 What worked for me?